Note: painting images seen in blogs may have sold. See currently available work at the portfolio.

-An exhibit of artist Edd Enders’ latest work is at Livingston’s prestigious Danforth Gallery through April 21st, with a reception on Friday the 17th at 6 pm and an open gallery day on Saturday the 18th, 2015.
+An exhibit of artist Edd Enders’ was at Livingston’s prestigious Danforth Gallery through April 21st, 2015 with a reception on Friday the 17th at 6 pm and an open gallery day on Saturday the 18th, 2015.
 The title of the exhibit “Inch x Inch” is a reference to the fact that Enders builds and paints each canvas inch by inch and that the works’ fixed price was raised for the first time in years to $3.00 a square inch.
 A percentage of sales from this show will also benefit the Danforth Gallery, Livingston’s oldest gallery and champion of emerging and contemporary artists, a nonprofit organization that survives on donations gathered inch by inch.

 Livingston native Enders is a prolific painter who works nearly every day in his studio, not just painting, but handcrafting canvases.
 He builds canvases by stretching linen on wooden framework, impregnating them with a heated solution to protect the cloth from the caustic elements of linseed and oil paint, and often complements the work with custom built frames.
 This process and the materials allows light to bounce off the canvas making the paintings both luminescent and durable for decades to come.
 Enders makes contemporary paintings but uses age-old materials and processes.
 He invests a great deal of time and funds into the highest quality materials to complement the art he pours everything he has into.